djsperka/cclab_ethosal/README.md

 Important to note that when you enter "Camera Setup" via a *pause*/***s*** sequence, or at initial calibration, you must hit "Exit Setup" to proceed.
 If you enter "Camera Setup" via a *pause*/***d***/**<ESC>** sequence, then you must hit "Output/Record" to proceed.

 The sequence of clicks is crucial!

+# Caution - below stuff may be out of date

 ## analysis